sourceduty/Image_Authenticator/README.md

 'Image Authenticator' can be immensely helpful in a variety of contexts.
 For journalists and news organizations, it ensures the credibility of visual content before publication.
 For businesses, it helps maintain the integrity of marketing materials and brand assets.
 Social media users can benefit from it by verifying the authenticity of images shared online, thus combating misinformation.
 Additionally, legal professionals might use this tool to verify the validity of photographic evidence.
 Overall, 'Image Authenticator' serves as a crucial resource for anyone needing to confirm the authenticity of images in an age where digital manipulation is increasingly sophisticated and prevalent.

 #

+This custom GPT is a concept because it often fails to authenticate images.

+#
 ### Example Usage

 Failed Image Authenticity Analysis